ariel-logos/ElfyLab/_posts/2024-1-2-reshade-setup.md

 <li>In the new window, you should be asked to select a game or application.
 Once again, use the <span style="color:MediumSeaGreen;">Browse</span> button to locate and select the <span style="color:MediumSeaGreen;">pol.exe</span> file.</li>
 <li>In the next window, you are asked to select the rendering API.
 Choose the <span style="color:MediumSeaGreen;">Microsoft DirectX 10/11/12</span> option.</li>
 <li>In the next window, you are asked to select a preset to install. <span style="color:MediumSeaGreen;">Browse</span> and select the <span style="color:MediumSeaGreen;">preset</span> from the first step that should be now in your pol.exe folder.</li>
 <li>In the next window, you should see a bunch of stuff already selected.
-These are the effects that you'll need to properly run the preseted you selected in the previous step.<br>If you want to add more or remove some, you can come back to this window later be re-running the installer and picking the "Modify" option after re-selecting the pol.exe as the target application.<br>For now, click <span style="color:MediumSeaGreen;">Next</span> and patiently wait for all the effects to be downloaded.
+These are the effects that you'll need to properly run the preset you selected in the previous step.<br>If you want to add more or remove some, you can come back to this window later by re-running the installer and picking the "Modify" option after re-selecting the pol.exe as the target application.<br>For now, click <span style="color:MediumSeaGreen;">Next</span> and patiently wait for all the effects to be downloaded.
 After everything is done you should have this window on your screen.<br><br></li>
 <div class="custom-image-container-centered">
 	<img src="/ElfyLab/img/posts/reshadeinstall.png" style="max-height: 400px;"/>
 </div><br>